google/nucleus/docs/source/nucleus/io/fasta.md

 <a name="__init__"></a>
 ##### `__init__(self, chromosomes)`
 ```
-Initializes an InMemoryRefReader using data from chromosomes.
+Initializes an InMemoryFastaReader using data from chromosomes.

 Args:
   chromosomes: list[tuple].
 The chromosomes we are caching in memory as a